rovale/micro-mqtt/espruino/README.md

-This is the project directory for the Espruino Web IDE.
+This is a project directory for the Espruino Web IDE.